How to Survive a Stay in Hospital and Recover FasterJulie Daniluk, R.H.N. May 1, 2012

 The Real Food For Real Kids Mission:

-The Toronto-based company, Real Food For Real Kids, has started a program called Real Food For Real Patients, http://www.rfrk.com.
-Seeing the need for healthy food to be included as a daily part of a child’s school life, Real Food For Real Kids originally created a catering business that provides high quality food to Toronto-area daycare centres.
-Their mission is to:
+The Toronto-based company, Real Food For Real Kids, has started a program called Real Food For Real Patients, https://www.rfrk.com.
+Seeing the need for healthy food to be included as a daily part of a child’s school life, Real Food For Real Kids originally created a catering business that provides high-quality food to Toronto-area daycare centres.

 Prior to Surgery: Be sure to discontinue Vitamin E and Omega 3s (which have blood-thinning properties) in order to prevent excessive bleeding during surgery.
 When asked if you are on blood thinners, be sure to list Vitamin E and Omega 3s and tell them when you stopped taking them.